electerious/basicLightbox/README.md

 ### .create(html, opts)

-Creates a new basicLightbox instance.
+Creates a new basicLightbox instance. `html` can be provided either as html string or a Node object.
+(The same applies to `opts.beforePlaceholder` and `opts.afterPlaceholder`.)

-Be sure to assign your instance to a variable.
+Be sure to assign the returned instance to a variable.
 Using your instance, you can…

-* …show and hide the lightbox.
+* …show and close the lightbox.
 * …check if the the lightbox is visible.
 * …modify the content of the lightbox.